Cosmic Web Dissection in Fuzzy Dark Matter Cosmologies

-At lower redshifts of $z\lesssim 2$ and smoothing scales down to $2 \ h^{-1}$Mpc, \cite{Repp_2018} show that the parametrised reversed Weibull distribution (a subclass of the GEV distributions) combined with fits for the mean, variance and skewness of the log density field $A = \ln (1+\delta)$ provides an excellent fit to the Millennium Simulation (MS) results \citep{Springel_2005}.
-However, it is a very poor fit (not shown) at our redshifts of interest $z\sim 3.4-5.6$ and resolution scale $L_{\text{box}}/N_{\text{lin}} = 0.04 \ h^{-1}$Mpc.
-To make matters worse, the whole \textit{family} of reversed Weibull distributions is inadequate at our redshifts and smoothing scale, judging by the poor best-fit\footnote{The best-fit curve in the family of reversed Weibull distributions (dashed black in Fig. \ref{f_dens_pdfs}) yields a reduced chi square $\chi^2_{\nu} = \chi^2/\nu = 348.9 \gg 1$ with $\nu = N - 3$ where $N = 1024^3$ is the number of samples, indicating a very poor fit.
+where $t(\log_{10} \Delta) = \left(1+\frac{\log_{10} \Delta-\mu_{\text{GEV}}}{\sigma_{\text{GEV}}}\right)^{-1/\xi}$ and $\xi < 0$.
+Combined with fits for the mean, variance and skewness of the log overdensity field $\log_{10} \Delta$, \cite{Repp_2018} show that at lower redshifts of $z\lesssim 2$ and smoothing scales down to $2 \ h^{-1}$Mpc, the parametrised reversed Weibull distribution provides an excellent fit to the Millennium Simulation (MS) results \citep{Springel_2005}.
+However, it is a very poor fit (not shown) at our redshifts of interest $z\sim 1.0-5.6$ and resolution scale $L_{\text{box}}/N_{\text{lin}} = 0.04 \ h^{-1}$Mpc.
+To make matters worse, the whole \textit{family} of reversed Weibull distributions is inadequate at our redshifts and smoothing scale, judging by the poor best-fit\footnote{The best-fit curve in the family of reversed Weibull distributions (dashed cyan in Fig. \ref{f_dens_pdfs}) yields a reduced chi square $\chi^2_{\nu} = \chi^2/\nu = 348.9 \gg 1$ with $\nu = N - 3$ where $N = 1024^3$ is the number of samples, indicating a very poor fit.
 The hypothesis that the data are from a reversed Weibull population should thus be rejected.
 Note that the log overdensity samples are correlated and thus do not constitute independent realisations of an underlying distribution.
 The Pearson chi square goodness of fit is meant as an illustration only.} for the CDM log overdensity PDF shown in Fig. \ref{f_dens_pdfs}.
 We conclude that the best analytical models to date for log overdensity PDFs need further improvement to provide a reliable model at redshifts $z\gtrsim 2$ and smoothing scales smaller than $2 \ h^{-1}$Mpc, let alone for cosmologies that break the hierarchical nature of the cosmic web such as the cFDM models.
-Since such an extension is beyond the scope of this paper, we postpone it to future work and contend with showing the resolution scale dependence of log overdensity PDFs in Appendix \ref{s_res_tests}.
+Since such an extension is beyond the scope of this paper, we postpone it to future work and contend with showing the resolution scale dependence of log overdensity PDFs in \mbox{Appendix \ref{s_res_tests}}.